On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Preliminary results

 \subsection{Action of outer automorphisms}

-In this section we will give some general results on how to understand the action of outer automorphisms of the simple groups $G/Z(G)$ on subgroups $H\cdot Z(G)/Z(G)$.
+In this section we will give some general results on how to understand the action of outer automorphisms of the simple groups $G$ on subgroups $\bar H$.
 Because $\mbG$ has type $E_7$, we are interested in field automorphisms $F_q$ and diagonal automorphisms for $p$ odd.
+This subsection is a simplified version of \cite[Section 3.7]{craven2020un}, because here we need not consider graph automorphisms.
 Let $\sigma=F_p$ be the generator for the semigroup of field endomorphisms.
-Suppose that $H$ is a simple subgroup of $\mbG$ modulo $Z(\mbG)$.
+Suppose that $H$ is a quasisimple subgroup of $\mbG$ with $Z(H)\leq Z(\mbG)$.
 First, $\sigma$ might stabilize the $\mbG$-conjugacy class containing $H$ or it might map it to another class.

-In all of our cases, if $H_1$ has the same actions on $M(E_7)$ and $L(E_7)$ as $H$, then $H$ and $H_1$ are $\mbG$-conjugate.
+In all of our cases, if $H_1$ has the same actions on $M(E_7)$ and $L(E_7)$ as $H$ then $H$ and $H_1$ are $\mbG$-conjugate.
 As this is the case, one may determine whether $\sigma$ stabilizes the class of $H$ simply by examining the character of $M(E_7){\downarrow_H}$ and $L(E_7){\downarrow_H}$.
 As $F_p$ raises each eigenvalue to the $p$th power, this determines the character of $H^\sigma$, and therefore the class to which it belongs.
-If there is more than one class with the same character, it would be much harder to determine whether $\sigma$ stabilizes the class of $H$.
+If there were more than one class with the same character, it would be much harder to determine whether $\sigma$ stabilizes the class of $H$.

 By replacing $\sigma$ by a power if necessary, we may now assume that $\sigma$ stabilizes the $\mbG$-class containing $H$.
 Replacing $H$ by a $\mbG$-conjugate if necessary, we may assume that $\sigma$ normalizes $H$, via Lemma \ref{lem:fixedpoints}.
 We now must determine the action of $\sigma$ on $H$, and in particular if it acts as an element of $N_\mbG(H)$.
 If this is the case, then $\sigma$ acts trivially on some other conjugate of $N_\mbG(H)$ by Lemma \ref{lem:inneriscent}, and therefore a conjugate of $H$ lies in $G$.